 Capacity Commons is brought to you by Common Impact, a national nonprofit that works to build a society in which individuals and businesses invest their unique talents towards a shared purpose: strengthening the local communities in which we live and work.
 Common Impact has over two decades of experience designing, running and evaluating skills-based volunteering initiatives.

-Capacity Commons is generously supported by the Charles Schwab Foundation.
-Charles Schwab’s employee volunteer programs include one of the country’s largest and most impactful pro bono initiatives.
-Schwab seeks to build upon the pro bono services it provides by expanding the accessibility and impact of skills-based volunteerism across the country and the globe.
+Capacity Commons is generously supported by the Charles and Helen Schwab Foundation.
+Schwab seeks to build upon its community investment and commitment to expanding the accessibility and impact of skills-based volunteerism across the country and the globe.